facebook/docusaurus/docs/api-pages.md

 ## Using Static Assets

-Static assets should be placed into the `website/static` folder.
+Static assets should be placed into the `website/static` directory.
 They can be accessed by their paths, excluding `static`.
 For example, if the site's `baseUrl` is `/docusaurus/`, an image in `website/static/img/logo.png` is available at `/docusaurus/img/logo.png`.

 ## Styles

 You should configure your site's primary, secondary, and code block colors using the `colors` field in `siteConfig` as specified [here](api-site-config.md).
 You can also configure other colors in the same way as described in the `siteConfig` doc.

-You can provide your own custom styles by adding them anywhere in the `website/static` folder.
-Any `.css` files you provide in the `static` folder will get concatenated to the end of Docusaurus' provided styles, allowing you to add to or override Docusaurus default styles as you wish.
+You can provide your own custom styles by adding them anywhere in the `website/static` directory.
+Any `.css` files you provide in the `static` directory will get concatenated to the end of Docusaurus' provided styles, allowing you to add to or override Docusaurus default styles as you wish.

 An easy way to figure out what classes you wish to override or add to is to [start your server locally](api-commands.md) and use your browser's inspect element tool.